Pre-Conference 2025

 Co-host: Fedwen (Kenya)

-Speaker: Josephine Odera Aska - The critical role of Deaf Women led organisations in strengthening capacity and voice of Deaf adolescents and young people.
+Rahab Kimatu: The critical role of Deaf Women led organisations in strengthening capacity and voice of Deaf adolescents and young people.

 Support measures for deaf women and children in vulnerable situations – experiences from practical work